gimli-rs/addr2line/README.md

 [![Coverage Status](https://coveralls.io/repos/github/gimli-rs/addr2line/badge.svg?branch=master)](https://coveralls.io/github/gimli-rs/addr2line?branch=master)

-A cross-platform library for retrieving per-address debug information from executables with DWARF debug symbols.
+A cross-platform library for retrieving per-address debug information from files with DWARF debug information.

 `addr2line` uses [`gimli`](https://github.com/gimli-rs/gimli) to parse
-the debug symbols of an executable, and exposes an interface for finding the source file, line number, and wrapping function for instruction addresses within the target program.
+the debug information, and exposes an interface for finding the source file, line number, and wrapping function for instruction addresses within the target program.
 These lookups can either be performed programmatically through `Context::find_location` and